Table of Contents

 Anne Heche opened up about her mental health struggles in 2001 when she was interviewed by Barbara Walters.
 She had just authored her memoir, which was a very transparent look at her troubled life.
 Heche described her family life as very dysfunctional and that her father abused her sexually during her childhood.

 By her own admission, Heche suffered from mental illness.
 She described living in a fantasy world and having a dual identity, which she named Celestia.
 She declared that this alter-personality lived on a different planet and spoke to God.
-She stated that she believed she had schizophrenia.
+She stated that she believed she had schizophrenia which is a psychotic disorder.
 In reality, her illness was more aligned with dissociative identity disorder (DID), also called multiple personality disorder.

 What Is DID?